HMS Boxer (F92)

 HMS Boxer was the first of the Batch 2 Type 22 frigates of the Royal Navy.
-She was decommissioned on 4 August 1999 and expended as a target in August 2004.
+After being decommissioned on 4 August 1999, the ship was sunk by the Royal Navy in the Western Approaches during a live-fire SINKEX in August 2004.

 Service

 She was one of only two Batch 2s (the other being Beaver) fitted with the lower-height hangar of the Batch 1s, so she could only accommodate Lynx helicopters.
 On coming out of refit in 1990, with a clean bottom she achieved close to 34 kn.

 During 1996 and 1997 she was leader of the 1st Frigate Squadron.